rliffredo/advent-of-code/aoc_20/README.md

 For instance, the actual input had an interesting difference from the sample
 one: in the sample, all periods were higher than the desired time, while in the actual input there were a couple of buses with period smaller than the desired time.
 Obviously, I had a bug in my code, and I spent quite some time scratching my head thinking why it worked in one case, but in the other not :)

+## Day 14: Docking Data

+OK, this was a kind of typical problem.
+A nice one, but not one of the best of this year.

+Part 1 was quite straightforward, but I have approached it in a bit too messy approach.
+I had some issues in making up for the correct data structure.
+It turned out that this time the data structure was almost non-existent, just a series of commands, and nothing to think about that.
+Maybe that's the reason why I could not grasp it initially.
+Small piece I particularly like in this solution: the transformation of a "partial" mask to two "logical gates".

+Part 2 got me quite in panic.
+Reading the description, I started to expect instructions affecting a huge amount of memory addresses, and then I started to think hard about how to cope with that.
+I spent quite some time trying to figure out patterns for discerning the latest change to an address to discard all the previouses; but then I realized that that was not happening, that each mask was affecting just few addresses, and that and that a simple list was more than enough to manage it.
+Then, everything else was just flowing.

+Interestingly, it took a bit more time than usual to cleanup the code, after writing; either I am becoming more and more picky, either this time the lack of a strong structure for the data was making things more difficult.